ck3g/git-best-practices/README.md

   * Don't commit work half-done.
 This means you should not commit an unfinished feature at the end of working day.
     This also does not mean you should commit a huge complex feature in one commit.
 Just split it into small chuncks.

   * Use branch per feature.
-That allows you to group the commits in history.
+That will allows you to switch between tasks.

 ## Read before commit